Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 We will outline the following steps in order to do an initial deploy to Render:

 1. Create a Render account
-2. Connect our Render account to our Github account
+2. Connect our Render account to our GitHub account
 3. Configure our Flask app for Render
 4. Create a Render app via their web launcher
 5. Create a PostgreSQL database in Render